SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

       \label{DesignProcessVerify_Mathematica}
   \end{subfigure}
   \caption{a Python representation of Equation \ref{ShellDistance}. b Mathematica's interpretation.
 Note that both visualizations have the same behaviour: monotonically decreasing and asympotically approaching $f(x)=1$ as $x\rightarrow\infty$.}
+  \label{fig:designProcessVerify}
 \end{figure}

-> TODO: Attempt to align formatting between Mathematica and Python plots?
-The difference is definitely detracting, but they are different software visualizations.
-I would like to unify them, but it comes at a cost (besides time).
-If one of my intents is to have code present that can be ripped out and thrown into someone else's computer for reproducibility, then I have to include all the extra formatting line as well.
-This'll increase the size of each codeblock along with intensity.
-Maybe have the full Mathematica code in the appendix then?
+As expected, Figure \ref{fig:designProcessVerify} shows a strong agreement between representations.
+Comparing the output generated by Cartographer to the results from other plotting software, where applicable, is a key step in sense making and verifing the results agree with the already established predictions of GR.
 As more complex expressions are represented and interpreted by Cartographer, this stage becomes more time consuming due to the increased chance for mistakes in derivation and/or implementation.
-This stage is also when direct comparisons to any existing visualizations from literature are conducted.

 $$\ $$